jylhakos/InternetOfThings/JWT/README.md

 JWT consists of header, payload and signature.

-A signature is generated using the header, payload and secret to verify the sent JWT in a request.
+A signature is generated using the header, the payload and the secret to verify the sent JWT in a request.

 If the signature matches the one on the JWT, then the JWT is considered valid because without knowing the secret, there is no way to generate a valid signature.